dkelly255/fitness-app/README.md

 - Have a personalised user profile so that I can View my personal order history and order confirmations, and save my payment information
     - Acceptance Criteria:
         - 1 The profile should provide fields for a user's default delivery information
-        - 2 A history of the user's previous orders should also be shown wih dates and costs
+        - 2 A history of the user's previous orders should also be shown with dates and costs
         - 3 There should be an option for a user to update their information

 - Sort the list of available products so that I can Easily identify the best rated, best priced and categorically sorted products